• Skip to primary navigation

 Spicy Mayo:

-• 4 tablespoon Sriracha
+• 4 tablespoon sriracha

 Serve with:

-• 4 Nori sheets each sheet cut into 4 squares
+• 4 nori sheets each sheet cut into 4 squares

 Instructions

 • Transfer hot cooked rice into a medium bowl.
+Then mix in the rice seasoning liquid with a rice paddle.

-• Transfer seasoned rice to a 9 x 11-inch baking dish.
-Firmly flatten with a wet rice paddle.
+• Then transfer seasoned rice to a lightly greased 9 x 11-inch baking dish.
+Firmly flatten and pack the rice down into the dish with a wet rice paddle.
+Sprinkle 1 teaspoon of furikake on top of the rice.

-• Sprinkle the remaining furikake on top of crab meat mixture.
+• Add crab mixture top of rice.
+Spread it out evenly and firmly pack it in.
+Sprinkle the remaining furikake on top of crab meat mixture.

 Notes